onfleet/ruby-onfleet/README.md

 To start utilizing the library, you simply need to create an `Onfleet` object and set your `Configuration` with your API key:
 ```
-config = Onfleet::Configuration.new("YOUR_API_KEY")
+config = Onfleet::Configuration.new("API_KEY")
 ```

-An optional `base_url` can be included as a 2nd query parameter when initializing the Onfleet module if running testing in the sandbox environment - "https://staging.onfleet.com/api/v2".
+Two optional parameters can be included when initializing the Onfleet module - `base_url` and `headers`.
+If you are running testing in the sandbox environment, the following `base_url` should be defined - "https://staging.onfleet.com/api/v2".
 Otherwise, production will be the default.

+The required default headers are set on your configuration initialization.
+We also recommend including the following custom header to help us identify source traffic:

 ```
+headers = {
+  "X-Onfleet-Organization": "ORGANIZATION_NAME-onfleet"
+}

-config = Onfleet::Configuration.new("YOUR_API_KEY", "https://staging.onfleet.com/api/v2")
+config = Onfleet::Configuration.new("API_KEY", "https://staging.onfleet.com/api/v2", headers)
 ```

 An `Onfleet config` instance will need to be passed as an argument to any subsequent API calls that will contain your configurations.